vgwidt/sumi/README.md

 A multi-user issue tracking system built with Yew frontend and actix-web backend.

 This is a project for learning.
-The app is in a working state, but it is relatively unstyled and does not yet display meaningful errors.
-APIs and interfaces will change and break.
-The database structure is not stable and migrations will need to be made manually.
-Editing conflicts are not handled and there is very little input verification.
+The app is in a working state, but it is relatively unstyled, does not yet display meaningful errors, and has little input verification.

 ## Features
 - [x] Create, edit, close, re-assign tickets